rxut/TweakBlocker/Readme.txt

 * Unzip the contents of this zip archive to the system folder of your server

+* Your UT server needs to be running the 469d patch or newer.
+Get the latest patch here: https://github.com/OldUnreal/UnrealTournamentPatches/releases

 * Open the UnrealTournament.ini file of your server.
 Then browse to the [Engine.GameEngine] section and add the following lines: